President: Libby Ives (email@example.com)

 The Sierra Chapter serves the Eastern half of Northern California and meets in the vicinity of Sacramento.

-The Southeastern Bluegrass chapter is located out of the University of Kentucky in Lexington, KY.
+The Southeastern Bluegrass chapter was established in April 2015 and is located out of the University of Kentucky in Lexington, KY.
 You can learn more about their chapter by visiting their website at http://www.southeastbluegrassawg.com/ or send them an email at SEBluegrassAWG@gmail.com.